baristp04/go-kana/README.md

-# Go-Kana: Kana Alphabet Learning App
+### Go-Kana: Kana Alphabet Learning App

-This app is being developed with React Native for my internship at Teracity Software.
-Currently the app is unfinished.
-There are still some features being added.
+Japanese learning app with symbols and quizzes developed with React Native as my internship project for Teracity Software

-## Main Features Currently Being Worked On:
+## Features

->Proper user-unique streak management.
+- Simple Authentication

->No repeated user nicknames in the database.
+- Responsive UI for phones in any size

->A statistics page for the user to see their profiles.
+- Displaying Hiragana and Kanji letters (combinations can be displayed optionally)

-## Features To Be Added After The Main Features
+- User-unique streak management for quiz

->UI Improvements.
+- Currently working on better UI and optimization

-## Technologies Used
+## Technology Stack

->TypeScript
+- React Native

->Redux Toolkit
+- TypeScript

->React Navigation
+- Firebase Auth

->Firebase
+- Firebase Realtime DB

->Async Storage
+- React Native Navigation